CodeLinaro-mirror/le_sdk-tools/qimsdk-debian/README-dbg.md

 ### Contributing to the GStreamer Project

-Inside the development container, New CMake and Meson projects can be added to extend qimsdk functionalities.
+Inside the development container, New CMake project can be added to extend qimsdk functionalities.

 ***Please NOTE: ssh config and git config are not propagated to development container environmens.
 This is because during development container use, root user is needed in order to manipulate and access /usr/lib and /usr/include.
 This is a very important requirement and prerequisite for development and compilation.
 Hence why host user cannot be used in development container instead of root user.***